A First-Order Approach To Accelerated Value Iteration: Proofs of Section

-\paragraph{Divergence of \ref{alg:MVC} on a non-reversible MDP instance.} We consider the MDP instance defined in Section \ref{sec:disc-reversibility}.
+{\textbf{Divergence of \ref{alg:MVC} on a non-reversible MDP instance.}} We consider the MDP instance defined in Section \ref{sec:disc-reversibility}.
 There are $n$ states, where $n$ is even and one action for all states.
 The transition matrix is defining a cycle.
 Therefore, the eigenvalues of the transition matrix are the $n-th$ roots of $1$ in $\C$.
-For example, for $n=4$, the transition matrix $\bm{L}$ and its eigenspectrum are given by
+Therefore, $i \in Sp(\bm{L})$.
+Let us compute $|\omega^{+}(i)|$, where $\omega^{+}$ is defined as \eqref{eq:w_plus_MVC_1}.
+For $\mu=i$, the discriminant becomes $\Delta = \dfrac{-8 \lambda^{2}}{(1+\sqrt{1-\lambda^{2}})^{2}}$, which leads to